multinet-app/multinet-docs/generic_deployment.rst

    -s .env.default .env``).
 4. Create :ref:`OAuth2 Credentials` and make sure to copy them to your .env file.
-5. Set ALLOWED_ORIGINS to the address for your ``multinet-client`` instance, including the method (e.g. https://multinet.app, yours will be different)
+5. Set ALLOWED_ORIGINS to the address for your ``multinet-client`` instance, including the protocol (e.g. https://multinet.app, yours will be different)
 6. Set your ARANGO_PASSWORD to the ``root`` password for ArangoDB, and your ARANGO_READONLY_PASSWORD to the password you created for the ``readonly`` user.
 7. Install the Python dependencies: ``pipenv install``.